How Did They Do That?

 Police Incident Log.

-alleged incident had taken place, according to the Prosecution.
+alleged incident had taken place.

 I contacted a local paper, the Dundee Courier, but got no help from the editor or his staff.
 Still, I placed an